cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesDependencies"></a>
 # **packagesDependencies**
-> PackageDependencies packagesDependencies(owner, repo, identifier)
+> PackageDependenciesSchema packagesDependencies(owner, repo, identifier)

-Get the direct (non-transitive) dependencies list for a package.
+Get the list of dependencies for a package.
+Transitive dependencies are included where supported.

-Get the direct (non-transitive) dependencies list for a package.
+Get the list of dependencies for a package.
+Transitive dependencies are included where supported.

 ### Example
 ```java